joppuyo/syllable-hyphenator/README.md

 - (Optional) Timber 1.10.0 +
 - (Optional) Polylang

+## Installation

+1. Download latest version on the [Releases](https://github.com/joppuyo/syllable-hyphenator/releases) page.
+2. Upload plugin on the WordPress plugin admin page.
+3. Activate plugin.
+4. See section below on how to use the plugin in your theme

 ## Usage

 You can use the `hyphenate` WordPress filter to hyphenate text.